AngusClayton/Wind-Tunnel-SPCC/README.md

-# To do [16/6/2021]

-- delete file/create a new file for each run.

-  - Perhaps on clear button creates new file.
+# Files Rundown:

+## GUI/GUI.pde

+The processing GUI application

+## GUI/windData.csv

+The recorded data from the last run of program,

+## BASH/autoCopy.sh

+Copies windData.csv to a flashdrive.

+Currently will just error if there is no flashdrive.

+## arduino/arduino.ino

+The arduino software that recieves the desired wind speed, and reports back the actual windspeed and drag force.

 # Calibration of force sensor

 The force sensor reads an analogue value on `A0`0->1023

-It is connected to 5V, GND and A0
+It is connected to 3V3, GND and A0

 ## Rough calibration